Probing an ultralight QCD axion with electromagnetic quadratic interaction: Spectrum

 A more careful investigation is possible via the power spectrum of the quadratic operator.
 The one-sided power spectral density (PSD) of the signal, $P_s(f)$, is defined as \bea \langle \tilde s(f) \tilde s^*(f') \rangle = \delta(f - f') \frac{1}{2} P_s(f), \eea where $s(t) = \int df\, e^{-2\pi i f t}\, \tilde s(f)$.
 Following Ref.~\cite{Kim:2023pkx}, for a normal DM velocity distribution $n(\vec v) = [(\rho_0 / m) / (2\pi \sigma^2)^{3/2}] \exp(-v^2/2\sigma^2)$ with the mean dark matter density $\rho_0$ and the velocity dispersion $\sigma$, one finds the signal PSD as \bea P_s(f) = K^2 \frac{ \theta_0^4 }{4} \tau_\phi \Big[ A(f) + B(f) \Big] \eea where $\tau_\phi = 1 / m \sigma^2$ is the coherence time and \bea A(f ) &=& \pi \frac{\bar v^4}{\sigma^4} e^{-\bar v^2/\sigma^2} \theta(\bar v^2) \\ B(f) &=& 4\bar\omega K_1( \bar\omega). \eea Here $\bar v^2 = 2\pi f /m -2$, $\bar\omega =2\pi f / m\sigma^2$, $K_n(x)$ is the modified Bessel function of the second kind, and $\theta(x)$ is the step function.
 The expression shows two distinctive frequency components: $A(f)$ represents the harmonic signal at $\omega=2\pi f=2m$, and $B(f)$ represents the low-frequency stochastic fluctuation.
 For a detailed derivation, see Appendix~\ref{app:qd_spec}.

-The low-frequency stochastic background behaves similarly to white noise and is therefore difficult to distinguish from other random noises in a detector.
-If it is somehow possible to arrange the output data in a way that it is insensitive to the axion DM signal, then it could be possible to calibrate the noise and therefore detect the axion with only one experiment.
+The low-frequency stochastic background behaves similarly to white noise and is therefore difficult to distinguish from other random noises in a detector.\footnote{It might be possible to disentangle axion DM-induced fluctuation from Gaussian random noise since axion DM fluctuations from quadratic interaction follows the exponential distribution rather than the normal distribution~~\cite{Flambaum:2023bnw}.} If it is somehow possible to arrange the output data in a way that it is insensitive to the axion DM signal, then it could be possible to calibrate the noise and therefore detect the axion with only one experiment.
 Alternatives are the following two approaches: (i) the reported stability of clocks can be used to constrain the parameter space as the low-frequency stochastic DM background would lead to larger fluctuations than the ones observed; (ii) to possibly detect the axion, one relies on the cross-correlation between multiple experiments for which the individual experiment-intrinsic noise cancels while the axion signal persists.
 In the following, we discuss these two aspects in more detail.